bruno-strandberg/MONA/README.md

 Setup in lyon and elsewhere
 ===========================
+* Compile `Jpp` against ROOT6 and source `Jpp/setenv.sh`, see sect. *Prerequisities*
+* Compile `OscProb` against ROOT6, see sect. *Prerequisities*
-* Add the following to your shell environment
+* Add the following to your shell environment script
 ~~~
 export OSCPROBDIR=/my/path/to/oscprob/
 source /my/path/to/MONA/setenv.sh
 ~~~
 * Build the package by typing `make` in the master directory
-* For most analyses, one required ORCA MC data in MONA format and a MONA effective mass file, which based on the MC summary data and gSeaGen (generator) data.
+* For most analyses, one requires ORCA MC data in MONA format and a MONA effective mass file, which is based on the MC summary data (ECAP PID) and gSeaGen (generator) data.
 These can be created by the user (section **Setup for usage**) or fetched from iRODS for selected MC productions (section **Pre-processed MC productions**)

 Setup for usage
 ===============